githubtraining/training-manual/book/14a_workflow_review_activity.md

 Since this is a review, we have written these steps at a high level.
 As we complete the review, we will show you a few shortcuts for the commands you learned in the previous activity:

-1. Clone your fork of the repository: `git clone https://github.com/YOUR-USERNAME/github-games.git`
+1. Clone your copy of the repository: `git clone https://github.com/githubschool/github-games-USERNAME.git`
 - Create a new branch called `readme-update`: `git checkout -b readme-update`
 - Edit the URL in the README.md.
 - Commit the changes to your branch.